Facts of Benito Juárez, Tlaxcala

 The male population aged 35 to 39 is {P_35A39_MALES} and the female population is {P_35A39_FEMENINAS}.

-In the city of Benito Juárez, the male population aged 35 to 39 is 188 people.
+In the city of Benito Juárez, the female population aged 35 to 39 is 221.

 In Benito Juárez, the female population aged 40 to 44 is 216.

-The number of men in the age range of 40 to 44 years old is 191, according to the collected data.
+Of the men in the population, {PORC}% are in the age range of 40 to 44 years old.

-The population of people aged between 45 and 49 years old is 351 in this area.
+The population of people between 45 and 49 years old in Benito Juárez is 351 individuals.

-In the age range of 45 to 49 years old, the female population is 190.
+The number of women aged 45 to 49 in the female population is 190.

 In this community there are 297 individuals aged between 50 and 54 years old.

-In Benito Juárez, there are 130 women between 55 and 59 years old.
+In Benito Juárez, there are 116 men who are between 55 and 59 years old.

 The number of people between 60 and 64 years old in this locality is 225.

-The number of women aged 60 to 64 in the population is 106 people.
+In the city of Benito Juárez, the female population aged 60 to 64 is 106 people.

-In Benito Juárez, the number of men between 65 and 69 years old is 131.
+In the city of Benito Juárez, the number of men between 60 and 64 years old is 119.

-The number of women between 65 and 69 years old is 69.
+The number of men between 65 and 69 years old is 62.

 The number of women aged 70 to 74 in the population is 87, while that of men is 87.

-The number of women between 75 and 79 years old is 40 inhabitants.
+The female elderly population, specifically between 75 and 79 years old, is 40 people.

-The male population aged 75 to 79 years in Benito Juárez is 36 people.
+The group of men aged 75 to 79 years in Benito Juárez has a population of 36 individuals.

 The population of 80 to 84-year-olds in this area is 37.

-The number of women aged 80 to 84 has increased by {INCREMENTO}% in the last 5 years.
+The number of women aged between 80 and 84 years old in the population is 22.

-The number of men aged between 80 and 84 years in the population is 15.
+In the city of Benito Juárez, the number of men between 80 and 84 years old is 15.

 The number of men in the population who are 85 years old or older is 19.